 This course is intended to help a broad base of people to become familiar with the basic building blocks of budget and finance.
 The course is designed to deal with the study of annual business budgeting processes including projections, forecasts, and reconciliation.
 Income statements, balance sheets, and budget cuts will also be studied.

 An analysis of the activities and functions performed by manufacturers, service operators, distributors, and retailers to make products and services available to customers.
 The marketing variables, which consist of product, place, promotion, and price, are discussed in detail, as they apply to for-profit, and/or governmental organizations.

 Leadership Studies Courses

-This course exams rational, natural and open systems and how leadership differs in
+Focus on leadership theory and research within and across formal organization settings such as public/private, profit/non-profit, professional/non-professional, and unitary/multi-divisional.
+This course exams rational, natural and open systems and how leadership differs in each system.

 The course will examine cultural styles of leadership and various leadership styles which can be employed in different cultural settings.
 Students will examine the role of culture in attitudes toward society, family and work.